iso4free/spedit/README.md

 ===========
 When the editor is sufficiently ready for use (basic functions will be implemented, the program will work relatively stably), precompiled binaries will be available for download in the Releases section.

 If you want to try to compile SPEdit from sources, you must have the Lazarus IDE with the Free Pascal Compiler installed on your operating system (it is recommended to use the latest stable builds).
 The latest stable version is usually available at [official site](https://lazarus-ide.org).
 In addition, the [BGRAControls](https://github.com/bgrabitmap/bgracontrols) package, from which individual components are used, must be additionally installed in the Lazarus environment.
+The [mbColorLib](https://wiki.lazarus.freepascal.org/mbColorLib) package is used to work with the color palette.

 You can then open the spedit.lpi project file in the Lazarus environment and compile and run it in the usual way for that environment.